Have Something to Say to a Hungry Crowd?

 He used to refer to the fingers of his clinched fist as individual people who are angry at me.

 “I’m going to land this helicopter and beat you for a week.” he’d say.

 Now the crowd is laughing.
 And they’re nodding, because they know I’m telling the truth.

-The truth is, David Gibbs threatened me a thousand times when he flew us over shows like The Amazing Race, the World Series, and Super Bowl.
+The truth is, "Dave Number Two" threatened me a thousand times when he flew us over shows like The Amazing Race, the World Series, and Super Bowl.
 But he never landed the helicopter to beat me up.

 And now I must admit another truth: “Dave Number Two really was Dave Number One.”

 I’m trying not to cry in front of this crowd.
 But the best I can do is half-crying, half-talking.

 Suddenly, I notice people in the crowd are crying too.
 I think I just saw 300 handkerchiefs come out of purses and pockets around the church.
 If there is a dry eye in the room, I can’t find one.